imodpasteur/ShareLoc.XYZ/docs/how-to-upload-slides.md

 ![Screenshots](https://user-images.githubusercontent.com/56833522/125961151-b7b03560-6fc5-4284-961a-913dec206935.png)

 -----
-## 6. You can repeat the above steps if you have more samples for the same experiment
+## 6. You can repeat the above steps if you have more samples for the dataset

 ![Samples](https://user-images.githubusercontent.com/56833522/125964728-95ace040-6727-48b9-94d9-b1124c2fde74.png)